terratensor/regular-library/README.md

 # library-app

 Manual Docker Setup
-If you prefer to set up Docker manually, follow these steps for Open WebUI.
+If you prefer to set up Docker manually, follow these steps for Library App.

-Step 1: Pull the Open WebUI Image
+Step 1: Pull the Library App Image
-Start by pulling the latest Open WebUI Docker image from the GitHub Container Registry.
+Start by pulling the latest Library App Docker image from the GitHub Container Registry.

 ```
 docker pull ghcr.io/terratensor/library-app:main